damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 The [SuperServer 6028TP-HTTR](https://www.supermicro.nl/products/system/2U/6028/SYS-6028TP-HTTR.cfm) supports dual E5-2600v4 processors per node.
 We think the [E5-2630v4](http://ark.intel.com/products/92981/Intel-Xeon-Processor-E5-2630-v4-25M-Cache-2_20-GHz) is a good blend of power and cost.
-It has 20 virtual cores at 2.20Ghz, 25MB cache, and costs about $670 per processor.
+It has 20 virtual cores at 2.20Ghz, 25MB cache, and costs about $669 per processor.
 Every physical core is two virtual cores due to [hyperthreading](https://en.wikipedia.org/wiki/Hyper-threading).
+A slightly more powerfull processor is the [E5-2640v4](https://ark.intel.com/products/92984/Intel-Xeon-Processor-E5-2640-v4-25M-Cache-2_40-GHz) but while the [SPECint score](https://en.wikipedia.org/wiki/SPECint) increases from 845 to 887 the costs increase from $669 to $939.
+You can find the scores by entering a [search on spec.org](https://www.spec.org/cgi-bin/osgresults?conf=rint2006) with 'Hewlett Packard Enterprise' as the hardware vendor and looking for ProLiant DL360 Gen9 as the platform.

 Our current SQL server has one E5-2698B v3 with 32 virtual cores.
 PostgreSQL commonly uses about 20-25 virtual cores.
 Moving to dual processors should already help a lot.
 To give us more months to grow before having to distribute the database we want to purchase some headroom.
 That is why we're getting a [E5-2687Wv4](https://ark.intel.com/products/91750/Intel-Xeon-Processor-E5-2687W-v4-30M-Cache-3_00-GHz) for the database servers.
-This processor costs $2100 instead of $670 but has 4 extra virtual cores and runs continuously on 3 Ghz instead of 2.2.
+This processor costs $2100 instead of $670 but has 4 extra virtual cores and runs continuously on 3 Ghz instead of 2.2 Ghz.
+Comprated to the E5-2630v4 leads to a SPEC score or 1230 instead of 845 and 51.3 SPEC per virtual core instead of 42.3.

 # Disk